lol12662/Minimax-Game/README.md

 # Minimax-Game
-Minimax Algorthim that autoplays a specific game with various rules
+Minimax Algorthim that autoplays a specific game with various rules, as shown in the rules.pdf file